 A credit union is a type of financial institution that is owned and operated by its members.
 Credit unions offer many of the same services as banks, but they are typically much smaller.
 They also tend to be more localised, with most credit unions serving a specific community or region.
 Credit unions are not-for-profit organisations.
 This means that they do not have shareholders who expect to earn a return on their investment.
 Instead, credit unions use their profits to benefit their members in the form of better rates and lower fees.

 Credit unions offer a wide range of products and services, including savings accounts, current accounts, loans, and credit cards.
 They also offer investment products such as certificates of deposit (CDs) and pension funds.
 Credit unions are known for their personal service and competitive rates.
 They often have lower fees than banks, and they are typically more willing to work with borrowers who have less-than-perfect credit.

 If you are looking for a financial institution that is focused on serving its members, then a credit union may be the right choice for you.
 Just be sure to check out several different credit unions before you decide which one is right for you.

 Typically, if you’re working with a credit union, you may also get better rates and more personal service than you would from a bank.
-Credit unions are typically smaller than banks and might be more localised too—meaning they serve a specific community or region.
-And since they’re not-for-profit organisations (unlike banks), they work by pooling the money from all their members together.
+Since they’re not-for-profit organisations (unlike banks), they work by pooling the money from all their members together.
 This way, when someone needs to make a claim, there’s usually enough money available to cover it.
 Sometimes credit unions will have lower fees than banks or be more willing to work with people who have less-than-perfect credit.
 Before you choose a credit union, though, check out several different ones to see which one is right for you.